Subjects may receive reasonable payment for the time and trouble associated with participating in a study. Payment should not be coercive.

 Incentive or bonus payments may, with the approval of COUHES, be appropriate under certain circumstances to encourage completion of experiments.
 Such payments may not be given for assuming increased risk.

 The informed consent document should mention the possibility of tax withholding, when appropriate.

-Subjects who are minors may be suitably rewarded (i.e., gift certificates, prizes, etc.).
+Subjects who are minors may be suitably rewarded (i.e., toys, prizes, etc.).
 Parents of minors are paid only incidental expenses and may not directly receive payment for the minor's participation.